 Currently, families navigating their way through the Family Law Courts system face confusing procedures, crippling wait times and significant backlogs.

 These structural reforms aim to firstly to streamline the two courts and remove any crossovers which currently occur, provide for consistent rules and procedures, improve systematic efficiency and maximise the expertise of Judicial Officers.

 So, what does this mean for you?
-If you have a matter currently before either of these courts, the new changes will not affect your proceedings.
-However, if you envisage bringing a matter in the new year, it is important to be aware of these new structural changes and know how they will affect you.
+If you have a matter currently before either of these courts, these proposed changes will not affect your proceedings.
+However, if you envisage bringing a matter in 2019, it is important to be aware of these proposed structural changes and know how they will affect you.

 Why is the court system changing?

 Currently, the Family Court and Federal Circuit Court hear different matters, operate under different rules, and use different forms and procedures.
 Alarmingly, the number of family law matters awaiting resolution in the Family Court and Federal Circuit Court has increased from 17,200 in 2013 to 21,000 in 2018.